Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 Now that you know when you want to visit, the next step is how to get there.

 The easiest way is by taking a flight from Perth to Exmouth.
 But you can also fly from Sydney and Brisbane.
 As of now, Qantas is the only airline that services the town.
-You’ll land at Learmonth Airport, 36km from the town centre.

 S&C Travel Tip

-Book accommodations and tours A.S.A.P.
+Book accommodation and tours A.S.A.P.

 There’s no shortage of accommodations in Exmouth.
-You can choose from hotels, guest houses, holiday rentals, and caravan parks with cabins or camping sites.
-There are options for every budget.
-But whatever you choose, do so as soon as possible as bookings fill quickly.
+You can choose from hotels, guest houses, holiday rentals, and caravan parks with cabins or camping sites!

-The most popular resort are Mantarays Ningaloo Beach Resort, Exmouth Escape Resort, and The Ningaloo Lodge.
-As for camping sites, the RAC Exmouth Cape Holiday Park is great.
+As for camping sites, the RAC Exmouth Cape Holiday Park is top-notch.

 The town itself has plenty of options to fit any budget – from luxurious restaurants to minimalistic cafes.
 Some beaches have food trucks nearby as well.
-And for the foodies out there, here’s an entire rundown of 22 great places to eat in Exmouth

 13 Activities to do during your week in Exmouth

-1) Check out the beaches
+1) See the beautiful beaches

-• Turquoise bay – the most famous beach in the area.
+• Turquoise Bay – the most famous beach in the area.

 Keep reading: The top 11 beaches in Exmouth.